hodorogandrei/accessibility-sidebar/README.md

 - Edge 79+
 - Mobile browsers (iOS Safari, Chrome Mobile)

+## 🤝 Contributing

+We welcome contributions from developers who share our mission of digital inclusion!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on:

+- Development setup and workflow
+- Accessibility testing requirements
+- Code standards and best practices
+- Community guidelines and code of conduct

+Whether you're fixing bugs, adding features, improving documentation, or helping with accessibility testing, your contributions help make the web more inclusive for neurodivergent individuals.

 ## 📄 License

 CC BY-NC-SA 4.0 International License - see [LICENSE](LICENSE) file for details.